 - 1/3 cup fresh lemon juice

-- Wash the strawberries in cold water and drain thoroughly.
+Wash the strawberries in cold water and drain thoroughly.
 Hull them and discard the caps.

-- Combine the berries with sugar in a large stainless steel or enamel-lined pan; let stand for 3 to 4 hours.
+Combine the berries with sugar in a large stainless steel or enamel-lined pan; let stand for 3 to 4 hours.

-- Bring the strawberries to a boil slowly, stirring occasionally.
+In a medium sauce pot, bring the strawberries to a boil slowly, stirring occasionally.
 Add the lemon juice.

-- Cook rapidly over medium heat until the strawberry mixture is clear and the syrup is thickened, or about 15 minutes.
-See below for ways to test the syrup.
+Cook rapidly over medium heat until the strawberry mixture is clear and the syrup is thickened, or about 15 minutes.
+(See below for ways to test the syrup).

-- Ladle or funnel the strawberry preserves into hot, sterilized jars, leaving 1/4-inch headspace.
+Ladle or funnel the strawberry preserves into hot, sterilized jars, leaving 1/4-inch headspace.

-- Process for 10 minutes in a boiling water bath.
+Process for 10 minutes in a boiling water bath.

 Three Ways to Test for Jelling Point of Jams, Jellies, and Preserves

-Temperature - If you use a candy thermometer, cook the preserves to 220 F or 8 degrees above the boiling point.
+- Temperature - If you use a candy thermometer, cook the preserves to 220 F or 8 degrees above the boiling point.
 For each 1000 feet of altitude above sea level, subtract 2 degrees F.

-Freezer Test - Put a few small plates in the freezer.
+- Freezer Test - Put a few small plates in the freezer.
 Near the end of the cooking time, begin to test.
 Drop a dab of jam on an ice cold plate.
 Put it back in the freezer for 2 minutes.
 If the preserves wrinkle a bit when gently pushed with your finger, it is done.
 If it is still runny and your finger, runs through it, continue cooking and test again in a few minutes.

-Cold Spoon Test - Put a few metal spoons in the refrigerator.
+- Cold Spoon Test - Put a few metal spoons in the refrigerator.
 Dip a cold spoon into the boiling jelly and lift it.
 Let it run off the spoon.
 When two drops converge and "sheet" off the spoon, the preserves are done.